Tacoo99/Tacoo99/README.md

 # 💫 About Me:
 Hi, I’m @Tacoo99<br>👀 I most often program in Java and Javascript.
-I create GUI using Spring, Bootstrap and JavaFX.<br>🌱 👀 Now I'm creating mobile apps using React-Native, Expo and some additional framework's(e.g. for design).I’m currently studying on Politechnika Świętokrzyska in Kielce.<br>📫 How to reach me?
+I create GUI using Spring, Bootstrap and JavaFX.<br> 👀 Now I'm creating mobile apps using React-Native, Expo and some additional framework's(e.g. for design).<br>
+🌱I’m currently studying on Politechnika Świętokrzyska in Kielce.<br>
+📫 How to reach me?
 E-mail: koziolwojciech99@gmail.com

 ## 🌐 Socials: